stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 run.
 It's a python script and may have some dependencies in itself that you have no way of specifying or retrieving.
 It's a chicken and egg problem.

+**but there's a setup_requires option in setuptools.setup()**

+That option is deeply flawed and you don't solve the problem in any case.
+It's still a chicken and egg problem.
+PEP 518 talks in detail about it and the final conclusion is that it's just broken.
+So don't use it.

-**So setuptools and setup.py is the way to go when I need to build my stuff for release??**
+**So setuptools and setup.py is or isn't the way to go when I need to build my stuff for release??**

-It was.
+It used to be.
 Not anymore, or maybe yes.
 It depends.
 See, the current situation is that nobody wants setuptools to be the only one able to decide how packages are made.
 The reason is deeper than that, and there are technicalities involved that go too deep, but if you are curious take a look at PEP 518.
 The most egregious